Elizabeth L. Van Moppes, Of Counsel

 Elizabeth Van Moppes has focused on workplace law since 1996.
 A substantial portion of her practice is devoted to providing services as an independent workplace investigator.
 Ms. Van Moppes is one of a few hundred Association of Workplace Investigations Certificate Holders worldwide, an American National Standards Institute (ANSI) accredited certificate.
 She is also the leader of the Seattle circle for the Association of Workplace Investigators.

 Ms. Van Moppes has handled both federal and state litigation in Washington, Oregon, Idaho, and Utah.
 Ms. Van Moppes is admitted to practice in the state courts of Washington, the United States District Courts for the Western and Eastern Districts of Washington, and the United States Court of Appeals for the Ninth Circuit.
 Prior to becoming Of Counsel with Beresford Booth, Ms. Van Moppes was a solo practitioner for a decade, worked a total of eight years at the Seattle offices of two nationally renowned employment law firms, and spent two proud years working for the Washington State Attorney General’s Office in the Labor and Personnel Division.
 Ms. Van Moppes is a graduate of Seattle University School of Law, Tacoma, and earned a bachelor of arts at Scripps College, in International Relations.
 She is also an alumna and former member of the Board of Trustees of University Preparatory Academy in Seattle.
-When she is not working, Beth is usually trying to drink enough coffee in a coffee shop to sufficiently energize her to keep up with her daughter and her dog at a local park.
+When she is not working, Beth is usually trying to drink enough caffeine in a coffee shop to keep up with her daughter and her dog.

 - Workplace Investigations

 - United States District Court for the Western Districts of Washington

 - United States District Court for the Eastern District of Washington